 There may be other terms that examiners consider to be significant and can therefore tailor their review based on judgment and the specifics of the insurer under exam.
+For related guidance regarding affiliated investment manager agreements, please see Section V. C. Domestic and/or Non-Lead State Analysis – Form D Procedures of the NAIC’s Financial Analysis Handbook.

 Examiners may consider leveraging risk, control and test procedure language provided in the Investment repository when determining an appropriate examination response.
 The examiner may also consider concepts discussed in the “Other Third-party Administrators (TPAs)” and “Custodial or Safekeeping Agreements” to ensure that risks are adequately addressed as part of examination fieldwork.